CarolSamoei/Employee-Status/README.md

 # Employee-Status
-Using python to predict if an employee will leave the company or not
+I used python to develop a model thats predicts if an employee will leave the company or not.